msabramo/cjsonx/README.md

 #### Date

-If you leave off the time portion (including any time zone information), the string will be parsed into a `date` object.
+If you leave off the time portion, the string will be parsed into a `date` object.
 For example:
 ```
 {
     "key_name": d"YYYY-MM-DD"